cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 it’s attempt to trend as you can’t have a scenario 3 without going scenario 2 first.
 This is known as an outside bar.

 ![Scenario1](./img/scenarios/ScenarioTypes.gif)

 ## Confirm

-* Are all particpiation groups confirming each other?
+* Are all participation groups confirming each other?
 Are they going in the same direction?

 ## Change

-* Are the particpation groups changing the continuity of the other groups?
+* Are the participation groups changing the continuity of the other groups?

 ## Control